Home / Blog / CFO Resignations Hit Record Highs. Who Will Fill the Role When Your CFO Leaves?

 • Jack in the Box: Promoted an insider to CFO in 2025.

-Is your company in need of new financial expertise?
-Contact us for a confidential conversation about how a RED Team Interim CFO can meet your needs.
-Prefer to call us directly?
-We can be reached by phone +1-847-849-2800.
+Contact us or call +1 847-849-2800 for a confidential conversation about how a RED Team Interim CFO can meet your needs.

 CFO turnover reached a record high in 2025 due to increased role complexity, higher expectations from boards and investors, and rising retirement rates.
 The role has expanded beyond finance into strategy and transformation, increasing pressure and burnout.